The following post is from Joshua of Becoming Minimalist: 7 Fun Ways to Start Decluttering

 5. Change your perspective.
 Unclutterer offers a powerful approach to decluttering when they offer a number of strategies to help you change your perspective and begin to notice some clutter that you may have missed.
 Among their ideas: take photos of your house, invite over a toddler, or ask the boss to meet in your office.
 With all of the examples, the hope is to cause you to see your home in a new light.

 6. Take the 12-12-12 Challenge.
-A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to be returned to their proper home can be a really fun and exciting way to quickly organize 36 things in your house.
+A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to return to their proper home can be a fun and exciting way to quickly organize 36 things in your house.
 On more than one occasion, this challenge actually became a quick competition between my wife and I… and your kids don’t have to be too old to participate as well.

-Last week, my first book, Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life debuted on Amazon.
+Last week, my first book, Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life, debuted on Amazon.
 I was surprised to see it quickly climb to become the #1 Self-Help Book on Amazon for 7 straight days and the Top 100 of all Kindle sales (fiction or nonfiction).
 To celebrate its launch, we have discounted the price to only $0.99 until Sunday, November 20.
 Thanks for checking it out.
 I really appreciate it.
 And you’ll really enjoy it.

 Are there any fun decluttering techniques that you have used in the past to spur you on?